 Intercultural competence is also called "cross-cultural competence" (3C).
 Basics Cultures can be different not only between continents or nations but also within the same company and even within the same family.
 The basic requirements for intercultural competence are empathy, an understanding of other people's behaviors and ways of thinking, and the ability to express one's own way of thinking.
 Themes / aspects / Elmar Holenstein: A Dozen Rules of Thumb for Avoiding Intercultural Misunderstandings.

 Intercultural Education.
 Intercultural Communication Articles.
 For fresh articles and content visit our blog!

 Below you will find access to a range of articles relating to cross cultural and intercultural communication.
 The articles touch upon a number of topics that will be of interest to a wide range of reader involved in intercultural communication such as international business personnel, HR staff, people working in public services and in many other areas where intercultural communication is an issue.

+Needs analysis.
 One of the jobs I do fairly regularly is observe trainers in action, and one thing I've noticed time and time again is that although the class is having fun and appears to be happy with what the trainer is doing, no-one seems to be questioning whether or not the training is really going to help them in the real world.

 Many learners seem to pass responsibility for what happens in the classroom to the trainer, who "knows best", and whose main job it seems is to keep everyone entertained, while at the same time organising activities which seem to be about "business English".
 Now there might be very good reasons for this.
 Perhaps this is actually all that the class wants to do.
 Perhaps the trainer is following a syllabus which has already been agreed with the course sponsors.
 But it may also be possible that the trainer simply doesn't know enough about what the learners really need to be able to do in English, and doesn't have the tools to find out.
 Tell us about your last meeting.